-Since Edward Jenner’s discovery of the cowpox vaccine in 1796 anti-vaxxers arguments frequently found in anti-vaccine literature.
+Since Edward Jenner’s discovery of the cowpox vaccine in 1796 anti-vaxxers’ arguments are frequently found in anti-vaccine literature.
 In this era of social media, anti-vaccination messages have got wings.
 The rapid development of coronavirus vaccines has fuelled this hesitancy and myth.
-You could see your WhatsApp messages or Facebook/Twitter timeline filled with rumors, unscientific views, infodemics.
+You could see your WhatsApp messages or Facebook/Twitter timeline filled with rumors, unscientific views, and infodemics.
 People are more likely to see negative messages about vaccines on social media than positive ones.

 Disinformation and misinformation around vaccines can endanger lives, let us try to dispel some -Vaccine uses your body’s natural defenses to build resistance to specific infections by training your immune system to create antibodies, just as it does when it’s exposed to a disease.
 However, because vaccines contain only killed or weakened forms of germs they do not cause the disease or put you at risk of its complications.
 The immune system remembers the disease and If you are then exposed to the germ in the future, your immune system can quickly destroy it before you become unwell.

-Adverse event following immunization (AEFI ) is any untoward medical occurrence that follows immunization and which does not necessarily have a causal relationship with the usage of the vaccine.
-Most vaccine adverse events are minor and temporary, such as a sore arm or mild fever.
-More serious adverse events occur rarely (on the order of one per thousands to one per millions doses).
+Adverse event following immunization (AEFI ) Â is any untoward medical occurrence that follows immunization and which does not necessarily have a causal relationship with the usage of the vaccine.
+Most vaccine-adverse events are minor and temporary, such as a sore arm or mild fever.
+More serious adverse events occur rarely (on the order of one per thousand to one per million doses).

 Vaccine Myth No. 1